David Story, Online Piano Lessons from Toronto

 Niagara Falls Workshop

-What a fun day for 12 young musicians, ages 7 to 13, in Niagara Falls Ontario.
+What a fun day for twelve young musicians, ages 7 to 13, in Niagara Falls Ontario.
 At the studio of Alessandra Dicienzo we learned how to play in a band.
 Using iPhones, iPads, Keyboards, Pianos, Cajon, Alesis Drum Pad, Drum set, and shakers we rocked up a storm.

 • They learned that playing in a band is difficult, fun, and awesome.